 You might have heard that there is a grace period of ten days given to H-1B workers who quit, in order to allow them to wrap up their affairs and leave the country.
 This grace period is not written into the law, however; it is merely a discretionary USCIS policy, and thus could easily change.

 There are multiple ways to remain in lawful immigration status after you quit your H-1B job.
-Perhaps the best way to maintain your status is for a second employer to file an I-129 petition on your behalf while you are still working for your original H-1B employer.
+Perhaps the best way to is for a second employer to file an I-129 petition on your behalf while you are still working for your original H-1B employer.
 Once USCIS approves that I-129 petition, you can quit your original job and immediately begin working for your new employer, which ensures no gaps in your status.

 Another way to remain in status is to apply for a change of status.
-Many H-1B workers apply for a change of status from H-1B to F-1 so that they may attend a university in the U.S., but if you would qualify for another status such as L-1, or H-4, you can apply for a change of status to one of those, as well.
+Many H-1B workers apply for a change of status from H-1B to F-1 so that they may attend a university in the United States.
+If you would qualify for another status, such as L-1, or H-4, you can apply to change to one of those, instead.

 The most important concept to remember when applying to change your status is that you must demonstrate to USCIS that you were maintaining status up to the point of your application.
 In the context of H-1B employment, you must provide evidence of your employment, such as pay stubs and timesheets.